tensorchord/openmodelz/README.md

 $ export MDZ_URL=http://146.235.213.84.modelz.live
 ```

-Then you could deploy your model and get an endpoint:
+Then you could deploy your model with a single command `mdz deploy` and get the endpoint:

 ```
 $ mdz deploy --image modelzai/gradio-stable-diffusion:23.03 --name sdw --port 7860 --gpu 1